-A study “Attractiveness of Eyebrow Position and Shape in Females Depends on the Age of the Beholder” conducted by Dominik K. Feser at el, Department of Plastic Surgery, University of Regensburg, Germany, interviews were conducted with individuals of different age groups with youngest experimental subject was 12 years old, and the oldest was 85 years of age.
+A study “Attractiveness of Eyebrow Position and Shape in Females Depends on the Age of the Beholder” conducted by Dominik K. Feser et el, Department of Plastic Surgery and Department of Experimental and Applied Psychology, University of Regensburg, Germany, interviews were conducted with individuals of different age groups with youngest experimental subject was 12 years old, and the oldest was 85 years of age.
 Altogether, 178 male and 179 female subjects questioned, and in each age group, the number of men and women was balanced.
 The subjects were instructed to rank each of the three variants according to their attractiveness.
 Overall, the subjects all judged the high eyebrow type to be the most attractive and the low eyebrow type received the lowest preference.

 In his famous paper, Cunningham mentioned that the expressive features of highly set eyebrows were associated with female features.